 This little trick will help you to get on the right side of him and win his trust.
-If the client trusts the designer, then he will trust his vision.
 Moreover, when a person pays for a sevice, he or she either wants to get the result straight away, or feel in control of the project.
 By doing this, you will make him comfortable.

 #5.
-Choose materials and decor in real life and together with client
+Choose materials and decor together with client

 #6.
 Make your presentation visually powerful

 To agree on the developed project, you need to make the concept perfectly clear.
 Of course, you can do it by using moodboards, collages, sketches.
 They sure can inspire the customer, but will not allow him to form a crystal clear picture of the outcome he will get (which might lead to unpleasant consequences in the future).
 But 3D design tools, such as a quality photorealistic architectural visualization, can do just that!
 It is more persuasive than a thousand of words and promises.
-Consider getting interior and exterior visualisations, 3D models or an animation.
-As experience shows, even the most stubborn client can be persuaded with a 360 view of your interior design or even a virtual tour!
+Consider getting different types of 3D rendering, 3D models or an animation.
+As experience shows, even the most stubborn person can be persuaded with a 360 view of your interior design or even a virtual tour!

 #7.
 You are convincing when you are calm

-If the client keeps insisting on his decision and ignores all your arguments, the main thing in this case is to listen to him and keep things positive.
-Otherwise, you will most likely aggravate the situation and achieve nothing.
-It’s impossible to make a point and convince when you see only your side and don’t try to understand.
-How can you prove the client he’s wrong?
-Remember the previous paragraph!
-Just show him a photorealistic 3D model with all his crazy interior design ideas.
+If the arguments do not work, the main thing is to listen and keep things positive.
+How can you prove you know better?
+Remember the previous paragraph.
+Just show him a photorealistic 3D design tools, preferably static renders, with the interior design ideas you oppose.
 Seeing the outcome usually makes things clear.
-Very often, this 3D design tool saves designer from his worst fears – “bad” design and customer’s dissatisfaction.
+This way, this 3D design tools can save a designer from a “bad” design and customer’s dissatisfaction.

-That is why we strongly recommend you not to underestimate the benefits of 3D modeling for presentation of an interior design concept.
-Use it to convince the client in all controversial situations.
-Don’t have enough time for doing a 3D?
+That is why we strongly recommend you not to underestimate the benefits of CGI tools for presentation of an interior design concept.
+Don’t have enough time for doing a 3D design?
 That’s not a problem – hire professionals to do a 3D model render for you.
 Seventy visualizers of ArchicGI company will gladly help!
 You will be able to control the process of 3D modeling at every stage you wish.